Endiya Griffin

 Endiya Griffin's picture

-Endiya Griffin is a farmer/gardener, artist, memory worker, and griot committed to studying, practicing, and teaching Black feminist worldbuilding.
+Endiya Griffin is a farmer, artist, memory worker, and griot committed to studying, practicing, and teaching the art of Black feminist worldbuilding.
 She is a doctoral student in Black Studies and Anthropology at Yale University.

 At Yale, Endiya explores how visionary Black feminist worldbuilding practices cultivate life-affirming ways of being beyond the violences of colonial humanism.

-She earned her B.A. with honors in Visual Anthropology from the University of Southern California and is a Dean’s Emerging Scholar and a 2025–26 Environmental Humanities Fellow at the Whitney Humanities Center.
+She is a Mellon Mays Undergraduate Fellow who earned her B.A. with honors in Visual Anthropology from the University of Southern California (‘23) after completing her department award-winning thesis, “The Train’s Coming and We Are Too: Contentious Tenses in the Wake of Leimert Park’s Metro K Line.
+Currently, Endiya is a Dean’s Emerging Scholar and a 2025–26 Environmental Humanities Fellow at the Whitney Humanities Center.